 For confidential support and information, call the family violence response line 24 hours a day, 7 days a week.

-Provides state-wide services, programs and responses to issues of family violence in migrant and refugee communities.
+Provides state-wide services, programs and responses to issues of family violence in multicultural communities.

 Kids Helpline is a counselling service for Australian children and young people aged between 5 and 25 years.
 24/7 phone and online services.